open-edge-insights/eii-core/VisualHmiClient/README.md

 ## Pre-requisites:

-* Please make sure that the below libraries availability. (either in `iapoc_elephanttrunkarch` or yourfolder)
+* Please make sure that the below libraries availability. (either in `ElephantTrunkArch` or yourfolder)
-  * DataBusAbstraction Library  (files under `DataBusAbstraction/py` in our `iapoc_elephanttrunkarch` repo)
+  * DataBusAbstraction Library  (files under `DataBusAbstraction/py` in our `ElephantTrunkArch` repo)
   * GRPC Client wrapper (`client.py` and protobuff files:

 * Set your `PYTHONPATH` based on where libraries are placed For Eg:
-    If the pwd is `iapoc_elephanttrunkarch` and it is under home: echo PYTHONPATH=$PYTHONPATH:~/iapoc_elephanttrunkarch:iapoc_elephanttrunkarch/DataBusAbstraction/py/:iapoc_elephanttrunkarch/DataAgent/da_grpc/protobuff
+    If the pwd is `ElephantTrunkArch` and it is under home: echo PYTHONPATH=$PYTHONPATH:~/ElephantTrunkArch:ElephantTrunkArch/DataBusAbstraction/py/:ElephantTrunkArch/DataAgent/da_grpc/protobuff
     else:
     	set your `PYTHONPATH` appropriately
 * Install VisualHmiClient dependencies: